rctcwyvrn/rlox/README.md

 rlox is fast and reasonably well structured.
 Some things that were difficult for clox to implement basically dropped out for free because of my design (superclasses), but some things were a nightmare to implement due to not knowing this sort of structure would be needed (closures).

-Overall a very fun experience and a nice projec that I feel quite proud of
+Overall a very fun experience and a nice project that I feel quite proud of

 Todo:
 -  Clean up all the fixme and todos in the code